BestTimesToVisit.com Logo

 Ride-Sharing Apps (Uber/Bolt)

-Uber and Bolt are widely available and often more affordable than traditional taxis, especially for longer distances or late-night travel.
-They offer convenience and upfront pricing.
+Uber and Bolt are widely available and often more affordable than traditional taxis, especially for longer distances or when traveling in groups.
+They offer convenience and predictable pricing.

 Ferries (Transtejo/Soflusa)